arorarahul/angular-gulp-boiler-plate/README.md

 	]);
 ```
-* The modules which are a dependency are written as 'myApp.<sub_module_name>.
+* The modules which are a dependency are written as 'myApp.{{sub_module_name}}.
 This chain will be followed as the nesting grows as done in index.js present in the controllers folder

 For eg:
 ```javascript